langenhagen/reposet/README.md

 ![](res/screen-example.gif)

-As opposed to working on many `git` repository one after another, `reposet` runs common operations on given sets of repositories.
+As opposed to working on many `git` repositories one after another, `reposet` runs common operations on given sets of repositories.
 `Reposet` provides convenience commands for the most common `git`-related tasks, like `push` and `pull`.